 - DO make sure to undergo follow-up eye exams as directed by your eye care professional.

 - DON’T ever share contact lenses with anyone else.

 So don’t let an eye infection get in the way of your fun this Halloween.
 Wearing decorative lenses without a valid prescription can result in serious harm to your eyes, which can haunt you long after October 31st.

-Get your comprehensive eye exam and contact lens fitting by an eye doctor in North West Edmonton at Apex Vision.
+Get your comprehensive eye exam and contact lens fitting by an eye doctor in West Edmonton at Apex Vision.